bakarezainab/Multi-Token-Yield-Farming-Audit/PoC.md

 # MULTI-TOKEN YIELD FARMING AUDIT
 ## Executive Summary
-A comprehensive security audit of the MultiTokenYieldFarm and YieldFarmToken contracts revealed multiple critical vulnerabilities that could lead to fund loss, incorrect reward distribution, and potential contract exploitation.
-The most severe issue involves incorrect reward distribution mathematics that systematically underfunds user rewards.
+A comprehensive security audit of the `MultiTokenYieldFarm` and `YieldFarmToken` contracts revealed multiple critical vulnerabilities that could lead to fund loss, incorrect reward distribution, and potential contract exploitation.

 ## Contracts Audited
 - MultiTokenYieldFarm.sol - Main yield farming contract

 - YieldFarmToken.sol - Reward token contract

-# Critical Issues
-1. Incorrect Reward Distribution Mathematics
+## 1. Incorrect Reward Distribution Mathematics
 Severity: CRITICAL

-## Description:
+### Description:
-The updatePool function mints 110% of calculated rewards (100% to pool + 10% dev fee) but only accounts for 100% in accRewardPerShare.
+The `updatePool` function mints 110% of calculated rewards (100% to pool + 10% dev fee) but only accounts for 100% in `accRewardPerShare`.
 This creates a fundamental mathematical inconsistency where the contract mints more tokens than it accounts for in reward distribution.

 ## Vulnerable Code: